 Carry your parka everywhere!
 A wildlife sighting can happen at any moment and if you’re not ready to jump to attention when the captain announces it from the bridge then you may miss it.

 Go and speak to the captain.
-The bridge is manned 24-hours and the captain has an open-door policy so you can go visit at any time.
-The team are very happy to answer any questions guests may have.
+The captain has an open-door policy so you can go visit and learn more about the workings on the bridge.
+The captain's navigational team are also very happy to answer any questions guests may have.

 If you have more time do a longer itinerary.
 South Georgia really is the jewel in crown of Antarctica and one of my all-time favourite places.
 Where else can you share the beach with half a million King penguins?
 The explorer, Shackleton is buried there.
 It is also home to the old whaling stations, a remnant of Antarctica history and fascinating to learn about.
 I would also recommend extending your cruise to take in the Falkland Islands.